The button menu object allows you to collect buttons within it. It has a dropdown arrow which expands a menu with other button choices.

 Clicking on Menu Items will bring up a screen allowing you to configure the menu items for your button menu control.

 Below is an example of configuring the menu items.
-On the left are four button menu items.
+On the left are three button menu items.

 To create a new menu item, you click Add menu item.